Exodus-Privacy/website/content/post/retour-sur-notre-rencontre-avec-la-cnil.en.md

 Were present for Exodus Privacy: [U+039b](https://esther.codes/about-me/) (president), [Lovis_IX](https://pleroma.tamanoir.foucry.net/users/LovisIX) (secretary) and [Maxime Auvy](https://open-freax.fr/) (member of the office).
 We were accompanied by a member of [La Quadrature du Net](https://www.laquadrature.net/en/).

 There were many participants on the CNIL side, around 15 people, from different departments.
-We were initially invited by Geoffrey Delcroix, from [LINC](https://linc.cnil.fr/fr/propos-de-linc) (_"Laboratoire d’Innovation Numérique de la CNIL" in French, "CNIL Digital Innovation Laboratory
+We were initially invited by Geoffrey Delcroix, from [LINC](https://linc.cnil.fr/fr/propos-de-linc) (_"Laboratoire d’Innovation Numérique de la CNIL" in French, "CNIL Digital Innovation Laboratory" in English_).
-" in English _).

 Were represented in particular: